 Ensure continuous blooming.
 When you’re planning your garden, it is important to choose plants that bloom at different times throughout the season.
 Work out a schedule so that you know you’ll have new blooms throughout the season.
 This will ensure that hummingbirds will have a reason to keep visiting.

 Leave spider webs alone.
 Spider webs serve two purposes for hummingbirds.
 First, they are one of the common features of hummingbird nests.
 They use the webs to hold their nests together for sturdiness.
 The webs are also a great source of protein-rich insects for hummingbirds.

 Attract insects.
 In addition to loving high-energy foods such as nectar, hummingbirds like to eat insects.
 They are an important source of protein that hummingbirds can’t get from nectar alone.
 Choose flowers that are attractive to insects so that hummingbirds have food to suit all of their needs.

 Have you introduced red to your yard to attract hummingbirds?
 Let us know how you did it or share pictures of your hummingbird residents on your next visit to our Facebook page.

-You can stock up on hummingbird supplies such as nectar and feeders by heading on over to our online store!
+You can stock up on hummingbird supplies such as hummingbird food and feeders by heading on over to our online store!
 Also, be sure to subscribe to our newsletter, which will provide links to other great articles and clue you in on new products.